cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README.md

-# TechZone Automation - Data Foundation 4.0.x Automation for AWS, Azure, and IBM Cloud
+# Data Foundation 4.0.x Automation for AWS, Azure, and IBM Cloud, creating with the TechZone Accelerator Toolkit

 ### Change Log